Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Models and Algorithms

-In the second step, we convert the sets output by Algorithm \ref{alg:apx_clustering} into $\numclust$ equal-size clusters.
+In the second step, we convert the sets output above into $\numclust$ equal-size clusters.
 This is done by identifying the $\numclust$ largest sets among them, and distributing points in the remaining sets across the chosen $\numclust$ sets so that each of these sets contains exactly $\frac{\num}{\numclust}$ points.

-Combining the above two algorithms gives our final algorithm, $\clustering$, for extracting an explicit clustering from the SDP solution~$\Yhat$.
+Combining these two steps gives our final algorithm, $\clustering$, for extracting an explicit clustering from the SDP solution~$\Yhat$.
 This procedure is given as Algorithm~\ref{alg:clustering}.

 The output of the above procedure

 is a vector in $[\numclust]^{\num}$ such that point $i$ is assigned to the $\labelhat_{i}$-th cluster.
 We are interested in controlling the clustering error of $\LabelHat$ relative to the ground-truth clustering $\LabelStar$.
 Let $\calS_{\numclust}$ denote the symmetric group consisting of all permutations of $[\numclust]$.
 The clustering error is defined by